QuantEcon/lecture-python.myst/lectures/mccall_model.md

 * See, in particular, the discussion of `@jitclass` in [our lecture on Numba](https://python-programming.quantecon.org/numba.html).

-The following helps Numba by providing some information about types
+The following helps Numba by providing some type

 ```{code-cell} python3
 mccall_data = [